chhantyal/gclean/README.md

 ## Problem
 I love web.
 Sometimes I love just too much, and end up getting emails from everywhere.
 Most of them, unwanted.
 My inbox is full of emails which I don't want to read.
 Even if I want to open, I can't because they just are too many.

 This is just too messy.
 Let's make it clean.
 I still love web.
-Unsubscribing is not really the solution, unless it is spam (Google handles it nicely ;).
+Unsubscribing is not really the solution, unless it is spam (Google handles it nicely ;)

 ## Solution
 If I don't open and read an email for 15 days (my email habit), probably I will never read it.
-So, archive all the unread messages older then 15 days.
-Delete if you are really sure/angry/crazy/nice ;)
+So, archive all the unread messages older then 15 days (delete optional)

-That's exactly what the scrpt does.
+That's exactly what the script does.
 Simple.
 Inbox is clean again :)

 ## Usage